programminghistorian/jekyll/en/lessons/windows-installation.md

 If it looks like this, click OK:

-{% include figure.html filename="run-python-windows.png" caption="'Run Python' Command" %}
+{% include figure.html filename="komodo-edit11-windows-python-command.png" caption="'Run Python' Command" %}
+{% include figure.html filename="komodo-edit11-windows-python-start.png" caption="Configuring the command 'Run Python Start'." %}

 Your new command should appear in the Toolbox pane.
 You may need to restart your machine after completing this step before Python will work